linked-db/linked-ql/README.md

 💥 *Have your entire DB structure live in a single `schema.json` file that you edit in-place!*

-With schema versioning now over to the database, all related database concerns at the application level should now be irrelevant.
+With schema versioning now over to the database, much of the related database concerns at the application level should now be irrelevant.
 It turns out that we could essentially streamline our application-level database footprint from spanning hundreds of migration files to fitting into a single `schema.json` (or `schema.yml`) file!

 └ `schema.json`